dtcenter/METplotpy/metplotpy/blocking_s2s/README.rst

 * **Z500dayDJF.nc**
     is the input data that resides on host 'eyewall' under the /d1/blocking_S2S_METplotpy/CBL directory

-* **CBL_compute.py** -
-    calculates the blocking layer and then invokes the method in CBL_plot.py to generate the .pdf and .png

 * **CBL_DJF_expected.png**
     is the plot that should be generated when you run CBL_compute.py